 It's been almost 2 months since I walked down the aisle and married the man of my dreams.
-I wanted to write down my feelings while I still have them (and yes I still feel all the feels and remember every little detail from that perfect day).
+I wanted to write down my feelings while I still have them (and yes, I still feel all the feels and remember every little detail from that perfect day).

-Let me start off by saying that I'm an organizational freak (which is what this blog is dedicated to) and while thats amazing and worked out so well for me and our big day, it's also a struggle not to take control on the ONE day that I'm supposed to leave it all up to everyone else.
+Let me start off by saying that I'm an organizational freak (which is what this blog is dedicated to) and while that's amazing and worked out so well for me and our big day, it's also a struggle not to take control on the ONE day that I'm supposed to leave it all up to everyone else.

 Cue.. the feelings.

 I woke up at the crack of dawn to make sure the storm from the night before didn't ruin my entire setup.
-And while some water covered the chairs and dance floor, and mud puddles needed to be covered up.
+And while some water covered the chairs and dance floor, mud puddles needed to be covered up.
 Everything was done before the bridesmaids even made it to the house (thanks to the help of some fantastic family members).

 When the girls arrived at the house, all I could think about was getting ready.
-I opted to do my own hair and makeup (did I mention I'm a control freak) because I wanted to make sure it was done just like I would want, and also wanted to look how I do on a normal basis because he IS marrying me for me.
+I opted to do my own hair and makeup (did I mention I'm a control freak) because I wanted to make sure it was done just like I would want and also wanted to look how I do on a normal basis because he IS marrying me for me.
 So while I sat and chatted with the girls, I tried to enjoy those special moments before diving into my makeup.

 We spent the next 4 hours pampering ourselves and listening to music, which flew by.
-I'm incredibly happy that I scheduled so much time for this because I had all the time in the world to curl and RE curl my hair, or touch up my makeup so that my last look in the mirror was perfect.
+I'm incredibly happy that I scheduled so much time for this because I had all the time in the world to curl and RE curl my hair or touch up my makeup so that my last look in the mirror was perfect.
 And right as I took that last look, I realized it was really happening.

 And as I shed a tear, I was redirected to take some photos with the girls.
 I was grateful for that moment to feel the magnitude of what this day was.
-And was also grateful to be surrounded by the women in my life that continue to love and support me, especially on this special day.
+And was also grateful to be surrounded by the women in my life who continue to love and support me, especially on this special day.

-Then just like that it was time for the ceremony.
+Then just like that, it was time for the ceremony.

-I hid in the basement of the grandparents house as I watched the last few guests find their seats for our backyard ceremony.
-I could see the reception area setup, and the bridal party waiting behind the wall to head down the aisle.
-I was alone, with "Cant Help Falling in Love"
+I hid in the basement of the grandparent's house as I watched the last few guests find their seats for our backyard ceremony.
+I could see the reception area set up and the bridal party waiting behind the wall to head down the aisle.
+I was alone, with "Can't Help Falling in Love"

 playing in the distance, and my vows in my hand.
 Tears welled up in my eyes, and I felt so much love and happiness flood my body.
-I was excited and nervous, but so confident to marry this man.
+I was excited and nervous but so confident to marry this man.
 I wiped my eyes and walked to my dad.

 We were then rushed to take some 'extended family photographs' which flew by (thanks to the reminder I sent out to everyone involved the prior day), so we were 15 minutes ahead of schedule.
-Which in my book (and my photographers), meant MORE time for portraits.
-We snuck through the neighbors yard to an open field and took more photos as the sun set over the river behind us.
+Which, in my book (and my photographers), meant MORE time for portraits.
+We snuck through the neighbor's yard to an open field and took more photos as the sun set over the river behind us.
 YES.
-It was real life, and although this part was less than glamorous (We tripped x amount of times, and laid in a bed of weeds) the photos we got back were GORGEOUS!
+It was real life, and although this part was less than glamorous (We tripped x amount of times and laid in a bed of weeds), the photos we got back were GORGEOUS!
 And truly captured the fairytale feeling that I was overwhelmed with all day long.